dbr-haslab/dbr-haslab.github.io/_pages/research.md

 In the context of the [SafeCloud](/projects/safecloud) project we had work on a secure and resilient Cloud architecture, and particularly providing different database solutions that provide private data storage and processing while being practical and usable in real-world deployments.
 This solution comprehends a generic NoSQL framework [SafeNoSQL](/tools/safenosql), together with a set of libraries supporting data processing cryptographic techniques.
 In order to commercially explore key results of the project, in 2017 the [SafeCloud Technologies Sàrl](https://safecloudtech.com/), a spin-off of INESC TEC, was born with former and current members of this team.

 We are also researching on scalable database design, exporting an ansi-SQL interface, that contemplates novel database systems for analytical and web-based query processing that leverage multiple cryptographic primitives and the Intel SGX platform to enable privacy-aware processing.

+### Edge and Cloud Continuum

+The advent of 5G networks and growing adoption of Internet of Things (IoT) devices lead to more opportunities for data collection and processing with hybrid edge-cloud systems.

+In this architecture, edge devices -- placed near where the data is being collected/accessed -- execute some of the processing while offloading other more complex work to the cloud, which is scalable on demand.
+However, edge-cloud architectures present several challenges when it comes to data management.
+Most of the difficulties are due to their inherently large-scale, distributed, and heterogeneous deployments, namely: Replicating stateful (edge or otherwise) components for scalability requires synchronization, which can be expensive and makes fault tolerance more complex; large-scale data replication between the edge and the cloud raises issues in terms of network latency and storage capacity; and the heterogeneity of edge devices, namely in the context of IoT, encounters a very diverse set of data models, which requires data processing frameworks to handle each one on a case-by-case approach.

+In the context of the [AIDA](/projects/aida) we are modifying RAID, [Mobileum](https://www.mobileum.com/) end-to-end real-time data management platform handling the entire risk management lifecycle of enterprises, to scale-out to unprecedented levels and provide privacy and confidentiality guarantees.